jonathannard/Red-Portals/README.md

 - Penetration testers
 - Individuals seeking to understand network vulnerabilities to improve defenses

+Important Usage Guidelines:

-**Do not use these tools without explicit permission** from the owner of the network or system being tested.
-Unauthorized use may violate local, state, or international laws.
-The repository maintainers will not be held responsible for any misuse of the provided code, templates, or examples.
+- Only use these tools with explicit authorization from the owner of the network or system being tested.
+- Unauthorized use may violate local, state, or international laws.
+- The repository maintainers are not liable for misuse of the provided code, templates, or examples.

+About Logos and Designs:

-The logos and designs in this repository are **not official logos** and are provided solely for **educational purposes**.
-They are artistic representations or placeholders and do not imply endorsement, affiliation, or sponsorship by the respective brands.
+- The logos and designs in this repository are artistic representations or placeholders provided solely for educational purposes.
+- They do not imply endorsement, affiliation, or sponsorship by the respective brands.

-### Legal Notice
+Terms of Use:

-The content of this repository is provided "as is" without any guarantees or warranties.
-By using the tools and templates provided herein, you acknowledge and accept full responsibility for their use, including ensuring compliance with applicable laws and obtaining proper authorization.
+- The content in this repository is provided "as is," with no guarantees or warranties.
+- By using the tools and templates herein, you accept full responsibility for ensuring compliance with applicable laws and obtaining proper authorization.

 <p align="right">[ <a href="#index">Index</a> ]</p>